top of page

 Biology Drives Us to Eat

 Our bodies are truly incredible.
-They can sense when we’re in the need of energy (calories), and send off signals in the body that nudge us to eat.
-For instance, ghrelin (also called our hunger hormone), is a hormone that is released to increase our sense of hunger.
-The body will continue to release ghrelin until we eat, meaning levels will continue to rise making us feel more and more hungry.
+They can sense when we are in need of energy (calories/glucose) and send off signals that nudge us to eat.
+For instance, ghrelin (known as our hunger hormone), is a hormone that is released in response to an empty stomach to increase our sense of hunger.
+Typically, the body will continue to release ghrelin until we eat, meaning levels will continue to rise making us feel more and more hungry.
 The longer we put off eating (I’m looking at you, intermittent fasting!) or deprive ourselves of enough foods (all diets in general), the more ghrelin we produce.

-What we often chalk up to “willpower” i.e., someone not eating or not eating much in the day, is actually someone who is ignoring their biological cue to eat, which can (biologically) lead to overeating down the line.
+What we often chalk up to “willpower” i.e., someone not eating or not eating much in the day, is actually someone who is ignoring their biological cue to eat, which can (physically and mentally) trigger overeating down the line.

-What we often chalk up to "willpower" is actually someone who is ignoring their biological cue to eat, which can (biologically) lead to overeating down the line.
+What we often chalk up to "willpower" is actually someone who is ignoring their biological cue to eat, which can (physically and mentally) trigger overeating down the line.

-Ghrelin also seems to peak around 7PM, especially for those who haven’t eaten enough during the day.
-This likely contributes to that after work “witching hour” where you just want to eat everything in sight.
-(Stress and skipping meals or having an unsatisfying “light” lunch during the day will contribute to this as well).
+Ghrelin seems to peak around 7PM, especially for those who haven’t eaten enough during the day.
+This likely contributes to that end-of-the-day “witching hour” where you just want to eat everything in sight.
+(Stress and/or having an unsatisfying “light” lunch during the day will contribute to this as well).

 And what do we crave at that time, or really, most of the time?
 Carbs.
-Carbs in all forms — bread, chips, pretzels, cookies, candy/sweets… This is definitely in part because of the messaging we get to avoid them, and can be compounded when we are following a low carb diet (forbidden foods = more alluring), but there is a biological reason, too.
+Carbs in all forms— bread, chips, pretzels, cookies, candy/sweets… This can be in part because of the messaging we get to avoid them and can be compounded when we are following a low-carb diet (forbidden foods = more alluring), but there is a biological reason, too.
 Ghrelin stimulates a chemical messenger called neuropeptide-y, which causes a craving for carbohydrates.

 Why?
-Because this delicious little macronutrient quickly and effectively increases our blood sugar levels, which we are desperately in need of when we haven’t eaten or eaten enough all day and are running on E. Some other signs of low blood sugar include: irritability, fatigue, low motivation, lethargy, and faintness.
-Makes perfect sense why the couch, Netflix, and bowl chips or cookies sounds so appealing after work.
+Because this delicious little macronutrient quickly and effectively increases our blood sugar levels, which we are desperately in need of when we haven’t eaten or eaten enough all day and are running on E. Simple carbs are especially quick at increasing blood sugar levels which is why we can crave those easy to digest foods like chips, crackers, sweets, etc. Some other signs of low blood sugar (and hunger/need for energy) include: irritability, fatigue, low motivation, lethargy, and faintness.
+Makes perfect sense why the couch, Netflix, and a bowl of chips or cookies sound so appealing after work.

 But what if I never feel hungry?

 A number of things suppress our hunger like stress, distractions, or a learned response to ignore it.
-Diet culture teaches us “tricks” to curb our appetite like drinking water instead of eating, or loading up on coffee, or chain smoking cigarettes.
+Diet culture teaches us “tricks” to curb our appetite like drinking water instead of eating, or loading up on coffee, or (historically) chain smoking cigarettes.
 We’ve been taught to fear our hunger or try to avoid it, which we now know will ultimately make us eat more at some point.
-And if we’ve been ignoring that cue, it may not be as clear to us as a gurgling stomach — it can be harder to detect.
+And if we’ve been ignoring that cue, it may not be as clear to us as a gurgling stomach and can become harder and harder to detect.
+(Note: like the feeling of extreme thirst with dehydration, a growling stomach is often one of the last signs of hunger, when we're at the point of feeling starved/depleted).

 Here are some less obvious signs of hunger: